The Garlic Farm presents...

 Cut scapes into 2-inch lengths and sauté in olive oil or butter over

-heat, adding salt and pepper to taste.
+medium heat, adding salt and pepper to taste.
 What about some parsley on top?

-Chop the garlic scapes into little disks as you would scallions and add them raw to salads.
+Chop the garlic scapes into little disks--as you would scallions--and add them raw to salads.

 Add to pickled beets or cucumbers.